remix-run/react-router/docs/api/Router.md

 ### `transitionTo(routeNameOrPath, [params[, query]])`

-Programatically transition to a new route.
+Programmatically transition to a new route.

 #### Examples